Related MCP Server Resources

 chand45/MCP-Server-Azure-Impact-Reporting

-Enables large language models to automatically report customer-facing issues with Azure resources by parsing natural language requests and submitting impact reports through the Azure Management API.
+Enables large language models to report Azure resource impacts by parsing natural language requests, authenticating via DefaultAzureCredential, and creating detailed workload impact reports through the Azure Management API using the Model Context Protocol.

 python